 Call Kevin at 520-360-5364 or email at firstname.lastname@example.org

-Gibeon Meteorite Slice on a Key Ring - Small
+Gibeon Meteorite Slice on a Key Ring - Large

 We serve up outer space by the slice!
-A 1.0-inch x 0.5-inch slice of a Gibeon meteorite, that is!
+A 1.5-inch x 1.0-inch slice of a Gibeon meteorite, that is!
 After we got our paws on this 4-billion-year old meteorite, we sliced it, diced it, and poured some delicious sauce (acid) on it to bring out the Widmanstätten pattern.
-After a few manipulations, it becomes key ring to hold a set of car keys that they won't ever want to lose!
+It is a set of car keys that they won't want to lose!

 Fully assembled on a key ring and ready to be sold in your gift shop or store!
-See our larger version too!
+See our smaller version too!

 Handcrafted in the USA by Magic Mountain Gems

-Approximate meteorite specimen size: 1-inch x 0.5-inch rectangle
+Approximate meteorite specimen size: 1.5-inch x 1.0-inch rectangle

 Sold with or without display box and information/maintenance card